Claimed Social Security at 62? Here’s Why Your Monthly Benefits Could Still Increase

 © Canva | Rido and bjdlzx from Getty Images Signature

-• Withdraw your application for benefits within 12 months of having it approved
+• You must withdraw your application for benefits within 12 months of your first month of entitlement.

 Think carefully before you claim Social Security